pazindorb/dc20rpg/README.md

 - Added custom languages
 - Class advancements improvements + updates to ancestries compendiums.
 - Fixed bug that made it impossible to remove items from advancements
+- Added global formula modifiers.
+Now rolls can be modified by effects like Bless or Bane